auth0/auth0-PHP/README.md

 The PHP SDK handles most of the previous steps.
 Your application needs to:

-1. Determine a log in action (for example: click a link, visit walled content, etc.) and call  `Auth0::login()`
+1. Determine a login action (for example: click a link, visit walled content, etc.) and call  `Auth0::login()`
 2. Handle returned errors.

 A simple implementation of these steps looks like this: